IHE/RAD.IMR/input/pagecontent/volume-1.md

 - a discrete list of frames in a multi-frame object (e.g. object 10 frame 10,14,17)
 - all frames in a multi-frame object
 - all objects in a series
-- all frames in a dimension in a multi-frame object (... not needed?)
+- all frames in a dimension in a multi-frame object (as a discrete list of frames)
-- TODO: concatenation objects (out of scope)
-- a combination of the above (e.g., object 5,10-12, object 15 frame 14,17-20)
+- one or more frames in a parametric map

 > Note: The attribute `frame` is optional for single-frame object.

+> Note: Different references in the same report are permitted to use different context detail patterns.

+> Note: DICOM Concatenation is not addressed here since it only appears during transmission, not as a persistently stored object reviewed during reporting.

 In most cases, the image references refer to the same study as the study being reported.
 The image references may also refer to a comparison study that is used during reporting.

 ##### Non-Image References

+A non-image reference is a reference to an object that references other images and provides additional information that can be presented in association with referenced images.

-In addition to image references, an imaging context may also specify non-image references such as locations, regions, annotations, parametric maps, etc. These non-image references refers to data encoded using various DICOM objects such as Structured Report (SR), different types of Presentation States (PR), Segmentation and Parametric Map.
-These objects provide additional information that can be presented in association with referenced images.
+In addition to image references, an imaging context may also specify non-image references such as locations, regions, annotations, etc. These non-image references refers to data encoded using various DICOM objects such as Structured Report (SR), different types of Presentation States (PR) and Segmentation.

+Each non-image reference in a report is in the context of an image reference.
+Furthermore, each non-image reference includes one of the following context detail patterns:

-- a rough location in an image using an presentation state annotation
+- a rough location (e.g. an arrow pointing to a point of interest)
-- a specific location in an image using a DICOM SR
+- a specific location (e.g. a specific coordinates in an image))
-- a specific region using a segmentation
-- a specific region using a DICOM SR contour
+- a specific region (e.g. a contour of lesion boundary)
-- a bounding region using a DICOM SR
+- a bounding region (e.g. a box or circle around a feature of interest)
-- one or more frames in a parametric map
+- a measurement (e.g. a line segment in an image and the length of the line)

 > Note: See [AI Results](https://www.ihe.net/uploadedFiles/Documents/Radiology/IHE_RAD_Suppl_AIR.pdf) Section 6.5.3.4, 6.5.3.5 and 6.5.3.6 for details regarding how locations, regions and parametric maps are captured as DICOM objects.